A trust-region method for derivative-free nonlinear constrained stochastic optimization: Numerical examples

 \section{Numerical examples}

-We first discuss a two dimensional test problem in Section~\ref{sec:low_dim_numerical_example} to visualize the optimization process and the effect of the Gaussian process to reduce the noise.
+We first discuss a two-dimensional test problem in Section~\ref{sec:low_dim_numerical_example} to build intuition about the optimization process and the effect of the Gaussian process to reduce the noise.
 Thereafter, in Section~\ref{sec:numerical_results_exp} we discuss numerical results for (S)NOWPAC on nonlinear optimization problems from the CUTEst benchmark suite, in particular, benchmark examples from \cite{Hock1981, Schittkowski1987, Schittkowski2008}.
 We use three different formulations with various combinations of robustness measures from Section~\ref{sec:robustness_formulation} and the data profiles proposed in \cite{More2009} to compare (S)NOWPAC with cBO, COBYLA, NOMAD as well as the stochastic approximation methods SPSA and KWSA.
 Since COYBLA and NOMAD are not designed for stochastic optimization they will perform better for smaller noise levels.
 We therefore vary the sample sizes to discuss their performance based on different magnitudes of the noise in the sample approximations of the robust objective function and constraints.
+For the results in this work we employ a stationary square-exponential kernels

+for the construction of the GP surrogates with standard deviations $\sigma^b$ and length scales $l^b_1, \ldots, l_n$---the hyperparameters of the GP.
+The hyperparameters $\sigma^b$ and $l^b_1, \ldots, l^b_n$ are found by maximizing the marginal likelihood of the estimator following the automatic relevance determination (ARD) \cite{Rasmussen2006}.
+The hyperparameters are estimated after a predetermined number of optimization steps.
+Other kernels may be employed to account for potentially available additional information.